The BEST Garlic Noodles in 15 Minutes! (VIDEO)

 - In a small bowl, combine Oyster sauce, Fish sauce, light soy sauce, msg, and sugar.
 Mix to combine and sugar is dissolved and set aside.

-- Cook noodles 1 minute under package directions and drain well and set aside.
+- In a large pot of boiling water over high heat, add the noodles and cook 1 minute less than package directions and drain well and set aside.

 - In a large pan over medium low heat, melt butter, then add minced garlic and sauté for 2 minutes until fragrant but not browned.

-- Turn the heat up to high, then add cooked noodles and sauce.
-Mix well until the noodles are combined with the butter, garlic, and sauce and continue cooking for another 1-2 minutes and the noodles are fragrant.
+- Turn the heat up to high, then add the cooked noodles and sauce.
+Mix well until the noodles are combined with the butter, garlic, and sauce and continue cooking for another 1-2 minutes and the noodles are fragrant and have mostly absorbed the sauce.

 - Turn the heat to low, then add parmesan cheese and freshly chopped scallions.
 Mix well to combine and serve immediately!